 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 “We knew we didn’t want to go with the traditional third-party showroom or sales-rep channel like most trade brands [do],” Lindy says.
 “However, since a lot of designers prefer to see furniture in person before they specify it, we wanted to test the market to see if we needed our own brick-and-mortar location, or if we could exist as an e-commerce brand only.
 Creating a mini showroom on wheels seemed like the perfect solution.”
-And a downright brilliant one, at that, in the era of COVID-19.
+And one perfectly timed for the era of COVID-19.

 “Once the pandemic hit, we were thankful we already had the showroom box and truck in production, as it became an incredibly timely idea,” Lindy says.
 “We could safely introduce Saltwolf to design firms (masked up and outdoors) without compromising anyone’s health or comfort level.”

-And while the mobile showroom (affectionately called “Ms. Saltwolf”) may be an 18-foot-long box truck attached to a truck cab, its interior looks and feels like a living room, “so designers can get a sense of what our furniture would look like in one of their projects,” Lindy says.
+The mobile showroom (affectionately called “Ms. Saltwolf”) is an 18-foot-long box truck attached to a truck cab, but its interior looks and feels like a living room, “so designers can get a sense of what our furniture would look like in one of their projects,” Lindy says.
 “Jordan has a theater background and experience with putting on corporate, concert, and sporting events, so I have to give him all the credit for turning a simple idea into something really special.”

 The custom, heated and air-conditioned space houses upholstered pieces from each of Saltwolf’s four lines: a 7-foot Linden sofa in Belgian linen, a Hawthorne chair in Italian leather, a Mapleton chair in performance velvet, and a Norwood bench in Belgian linen.
 The selection displays each of the brand’s three wood finishes, and large fabric samples are also on hand, “so designers can really see what each material and color would look like at scale, versus tiny swatches,” Lindy says.